 This race promises to bring about lab-grown meat, cultured meat, or cell-based meat.
 From one single cell of a cow, you could feed an entire village.

 About the Author

 He’s published hundreds of articles in publications ranging from daily newspapers to academic journals.
 Paul lives in Sacramento, California with his wife Toni Okamoto, author and founder of Plant-Based on a Budget.
-His first book, Clean Meat, is a Washington Post bestseller and has been translated into numerous other languages.

 “Clean meat could be a huge win for animal welfare, human health, and the planet.
 If you want to learn more about scientists, entrepreneurs, and activists who are leading this revolution, read Paul Shapiro’s compelling and optimistic book.” — Eric Schmidt, Executive Chairman of Alphabet, former CEO of Google